How to Potty Train Your Child Fast

-Put his new big boy underwear on and make a big deal out of it.
-Keep in mind, on the first day of potty training, there will most likely be quite a few accidents.
+Put his new big kid underwear on and make a big deal out of it.
+Keep in mind, on the first day of potty training, there will most likely be quite a lot of accidents.
 Be ready and don’t be upset.
 This whole process is very new to your little babe, be patient with him.

 While potty training, one of my friends let her kids run around the house wearing just a t-shirt.
 She says it seemed that being naked helped them hold their urges better.
 We used undies, but if you want to try the naked route, go for it.

-Put your toddler on the potty every 20-30 minutes.
-Stay with him, read to him, encourage him to go.
-If you notice even a little something in the potty, make a big deal out of it and celebrate!
+For the first few days, take frequent potty breaks.
+Put your toddler on the potty every 30 minutes or so.
+Stay with him, read to him, and encourage him to go.
+If you notice even a little something in the potty, make a big deal out of it, give him lots of praise, and celebrate!

 I danced, clapped my hands, and sang a song I made up on the go about my child going potty.
 Each one of my children loved that part.
 They loved seeing mama so excited, they were ecstatic.

-You may also choose to reward him after he goes.
-My kids put stickers on a blank sheet of colored paper after each successful potty break.
-They love picking out what sticker to use and loved sticking it on.
-Seeing stickers on paper will also give you a visual of the progress, which can be motivating for the mama.
+You may also choose to use positive reinforcement for your child’s hard work after he goes.
+My kids put stickers on a blank sheet of fun colored paper after each successful potty break.
+They loved picking out what sticker to use and loved sticking it on.
+Seeing stickers on paper will also give you a visual of the progress, which can be motivating for mama.

-The best reward for all of my children was my singing.
-I made up songs with them being the hero.
+But the best reward for all of my children was my singing.
+I made up songs with them as the hero.
 They always giggled as I sang and danced, and clapped their little hands in excitement.

 Before putting your child down for a nap, put him on the potty.
 Remember, the plan is to take the diaper off for good, so don’t put the diaper on him out of habit.
 We’re working to make sure our potty training works fast.

 It helps if there is a waterproof mattress cover on your toddler’s bed under the bedsheet.
-Put him on the potty right after he wakes.
+Put him on the potty right after he wakes from his nap.

+Nighttime potty training takes a little more preparation.
 When we potty train, I prepare my toddler’s bed for the night by putting a waterproof pad on top of the bedsheet, and another bedsheet on top of the pad.
-Before I had the waterproof pad I used a large bath towel, folded in half.
+Before I had the waterproof pad I used a large bath towel folded in half, which worked well.

-This makes for easy clean up if mid-night accidents happen.
+This makes for easy clean-up when mid-night accidents happen.
 All you have to do is take the top sheet and the towel or pad off, change your toddler’s bottoms, and you’re good to go.
 If you do wake up to clean up an accident, don’t forget to put him on the potty.